shiningdesign/universal_tool_template.py/README.md

 -------------

 (for Version 9 and 10 and newer):
-1. change class name "UserClassUI"  to "YourToolName" in your editor,
+1. global replace class name "UserClassUI"  to "YourToolName" in your editor,
   - in icons folder, the Tool GUI icon should name as "YourToolName.png"
 2. change file name "universal_tool_template.py" to "YourPythonFileName.py",
   - in icons folder, the Maya shelf icon should name as "YourPythonFileName.png", if you name all name the same, then 1 icon is enough